A friend makes an offer too good to turn down.

-A phone call to an old London friend to check on dinner availability while passing through town elicited an invitation to stay at his farm house in Provence, a place he’d built up over 35 years, but which I’d never visited.
+A phone call to one of my oldest friends to check on dinner availability while passing through London elicited an invitation to stay at his farm house in Provence, a place he’d built up over 35 years, but which I’d never visited.
 France wasn’t in our plans or budget, but it was too good an offer to turn down, given that my pal was known to be a charming and generous host.

 We found a flight to Nice on British Airways from Gatwick, which suited us well as it enabled a side trip to see my 95-year old mother, still going strong in the castle town of Lewes, East Sussex .
 The airport was the usual nightmare.
 This time we were directed late to one gate by the departures board, only to be sent scurrying to another gate at the exact opposite end of the airport.
 The only seats we could get were in Club Class, which seems extravagant for such a short flight, but were comfortable in the extreme, with solicitous service to match.